 Southern towns like Bath, Cambridge, and Oxford are worlds apart from northern cities like Manchester, Liverpool, or York, and famous seaside towns like Brighton or Blackpool could not be more different than coastal retreats like Polperro in Cornwall or Whitby in North Yorkshire.
 Even the accents and idioms of the locals can be wildly different within just a few miles!

 If road-tripping isn’t your jam, or if you just don’t want to figure out how to drive on the other side of the road, on the other side of the car, you can see a lot of this outstanding natural beauty by train.
-This is a great way to save money on traversing England too, certainly compared to car rentals.
+This is a great way to save money on traversing England, compared to car rentals.

 Perhaps the best way to explore the rural side of England is on a narrowboat holiday.
 Relics of the Industrial Revolution, England is crisscrossed with a sprawling network of canals, once used for transporting goods around the country.

-Today, England’s canals are mostly used for pleasure cruises and the waterways are home to thousands of traditional canal boats, known as narrowboats.
-Narrowboats are a lot like floating caravans, and most are decorated as such.
+Today, England’s canals are mostly used for pleasure cruises, and the waterways are home to thousands of traditional canal boats, known as narrowboats.
+Narrowboats are much like floating caravans, and most are decorated as such.

-The islands in particular are some of the most beautiful parts of the country.
-There are the Hebrides off the west coast, with islands like Harris, Lewis, and Skye.
-Here you can find some of Scotland’s finest whisky distilleries, some of which are hundreds of years old.
+The islands, in particular, are some of the most beautiful parts of the country.
+There are the Hebrides off the West Coast, with islands like Harris, Lewis, and Skye.
+Here, you can find some of Scotland’s finest whisky distilleries, some hundreds of years old.

-Then there are the Orkneys and Shetlands to the northeast.
-The Shetlands are arguably the most stunning part of the UK, and also home to the darling, diminutive Shetland ponies!
+Then, there are the Orkneys and Shetlands to the northeast.
+The Shetlands are arguably the most stunning part of the UK and home to the darling, miniature Shetland ponies!

-Flying into Scotland via Edinburgh Airport is the easiest way to get into Scotland in a jiffy, but the train is also a great if slower option.
-Driving into Scotland from Northern England is best for sightseers and nature lovers, as you’ll be able to stop by numerous historic landmarks and attractions along the way such as Hadrian’s Wall and Northumberland National Park.
+Flying into Scotland via Edinburgh Airport is the easiest way to get into Scotland instantly, but the train is also great, if slower, option.
+Driving into Scotland from Northern England is best for sightseers and nature lovers, as you can stop by numerous historic landmarks and attractions such as Hadrian’s Wall and Northumberland National Park.

 Once in Scotland proper, spend some time exploring the enchanting town of Edinburgh.
 One of the best-preserved medieval cities in Northern Europe, Edinburgh is the capital city of Scotland.
 It’s a prime location for culture vultures or anyone interested in the history of Scotland.

 Foodies and night owls will want to head north to Glasgow.
 Believe it or not, Glasgow is one of the food capitals of the UK.
-In fact, Indian food as we know it in the West, was essentially invented in Glasgow.
+Indian food, as we know it in the West, was essentially invented in Glasgow.
 Two essential Scottish delicacies you must try here (apart from Chicken Tikka Masala) are black pudding and haggis.

-For those of you who don’t know, black pudding is a blood sausage, normally served with breakfast.
-It possesses a heavenly, bacon-like flavor and depending on how it’s prepared can be satisfyingly chewy or decadently melt in the mouth.
+For those who don’t know, black pudding is a blood sausage, normally served with breakfast.
+It possesses a heavenly, bacon-like flavor and can be satisfyingly chewy or decadently melt in the mouth depending on how it’s prepared.

-It can be eaten for every meal and it is seriously good – so good in fact, it takes center stage during Scotland’s most hallowed holiday; Burns Night, every January 25th.
+It can be eaten for every meal, and it is seriously good – so good it takes center stage during Scotland’s most hallowed holiday, Burns Night, every January 25th.